 Cultural competence helps one understand, integrate and effectively solve others’ problems regarding healthcare.
-In Cross-Cultural Medicine, an article published in the American Family Physician, it is stated,
+In Cross-Cultural Medicine, an article published in the American Family Physician in dubai, it is stated,

 “Efforts directed towards instituting more culturally relevant healthcare enrich the physician-patient relationship and improve patient rapport, adherence and outcome”

 Hence, being culturally competent is one of those important lessons which doctors need to learn by heart, if they wants to become an effective healers.